$100 Invested In This Stock 20 Years Ago Would Be Worth $600 Today - Benzinga

-CVS Health CVS has outperformed the market over the past 20 years by 2.19% on an annualized basis producing an average annual return of 8.99%.
-Currently, CVS Health has a market capitalization of $122.80 billion.
+ONEOK OKE has outperformed the market over the past 20 years by 2.28% on an annualized basis producing an average annual return of 9.13%.
+Currently, ONEOK has a market capitalization of $26.41 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.